josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 I love websites, and I love when people are passionate enough to make their own.
 It's fun and it's glorious and I will never want less of it.

 Web development isn't a zero-sum game.
 (Most things aren't.)
 More web developers isn't a bad thing, for me or for anyone.
 I'm not threatened by more people building more websites.
 There is no encroachment happening here, in my view, on the part of the prompters themselves.
+There's room enough for everyone here.

 Besides, I've long been a vocal opponent of gatekeeping in regards to development.
 I've been loudly saying for years that yes, CSS and HTML _are_ programming languages, and yes, you get to call yourself a programmer if you use them, because to assert otherwise _is_ gatekeeping.